Vidyasagar Setu: History

 Population and commercial activity grew rapidly after India gained independence in August 1947.
 The only link across the Hooghly River, the Howrah Bridge between Howrah and Kolkata, was subject to much traffic congestion, with over 85,000 vehicles every day.
 This necessitated planning for a new bridge across the river so that it could connect to the major cities of Mumbai (Bombay), Delhi and Chennai (Madras) through the national highways located close to the bridge.

-The foundation stone for the bridge was laid by Indira Gandhi on 20 May 1972.
+The foundation stone for the bridge was laid by Indian National Congress (INC) in 1972.
+At that time, Honourable P.M. of India was Smt.
+Indira Gandhi & Honourable C.M. of West Bengal was Shri Siddhartha Shankar Ray.
 The bridge took 20 years to complete and cost ₹3.88 billion, but during seven of those years there was no construction activity.
 The bridge is named after the 19th-century Bengali education reformer Pandit Ishwar Chandra Vidyasagar.
 Work on the cable-stayed bridge started with the construction of the well curb on the Kolkata bank on 3 July 1979.

 There are three other bridges on the Hooghly River connecting Kolkata with Howrah district: Vivekananda Setu built in 1930, (road-cum-rail bridge) – the first to be commissioned, and which had become old and needed repairs; Howrah Bridge, a cantilever bridge commissioned in 1943, now renamed as Rabindra Setu (since 1965 in honour of the Nobel Laureate Rabindranath Tagore); and Nivedita Setu (named after Sister Nivedita), also known as the Second Vivekananda Setu, which is 50 m downstream from the old Vivekananda Setu and was commissioned on 4 June 2007.
 Kona Expressway and Vidyasagar Setu experienced an exponential rise in the volume of traffic over a couple of years.
 Over 100,000 vehicles take the expressway to reach Kolkata via Vidyasagar Setu.